airtlab/italian-sign-language-recognition/readme.md

 Specifically, the source code is contained in a Jupyter notebook, which is available in the notebook folder of this repository.

-The experiments are accuracy test of gesture classification about the gestures of the Italian Sign Language (LIS) alphabet, based on surface electromyography (EMG) and Inertial Measurement Unit data collected with the Myo Gesture Control Armband.
+The experiments are accuracy tests on the classification of the gestures of the Italian Sign Language (LIS) alphabet, based on surface electromyography (EMG) and Inertial Measurement Unit data collected with the Myo Gesture Control Armband.
 The classification is performed with a deep neural network, based on the Bidirectional Long Short Term Memory (Bi-LSTM) architecture.

-The experiments were run on Google Colab, using the GPU runtime and Keras 2.4.3, with TensorFlow 2.4.1 backend, and scikit-learn 0.22.2.post1.
+The experiments were run on Google Colab, using the GPU runtime and Keras 2.4.3, with the TensorFlow 2.4.1 backend, and scikit-learn 0.22.2.post1.

 You can directly check the notebook in this repository, or open it in Google Colab by clicking on the following badge.